i3l/HIE_FALL_2013/README.md

 HIE_FALL_2013
 =============

-Student Projects for HIE Class in Fall 2013
+Student Class Projects for HIE Class in Fall 2013

+There are three class projects.

+1. Meal/Nutrition Tracker

+2. Exercise Tracker

+3. Health Information Exchange

+Students,
+Please create your own folder.
+Then put your code into this repository so that your codes are not mixed up with other group's code.

+Please include your presentation slides in your group folder as well.